Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 ### Using a branch

-You can start to use your new branch.
+You can now start to use your new branch by making changes to the code and [committing them](#committing).

 Your branch is a safe place to make (and commit) changes.
 If you make a mistake, you can revert your changes, push additional changes to fix the mistake or reset completely to an older version.
 Your changes will not end up on any other branch until you merge your branch.